JBEI/ice/README.txt

         postgres=#
         Type in '\password postgres' without the quotes to change the password.
 Follow the prompts.
 Type '\q' to quit.

+	It is possible the database is named template1 instead of postgres.
+	In this case, type psql template1
 1.2.1.3 Create a new database user
         $ createuser --pwprompt test_user
         [ type in the password.
 Select no to all options ]